our-projects-github/Safe-Deep-Learning-Based-Global-Path-Planning-Using-a-Fast-Collision-Free-Path-Generator/README.md

 - <strong> ai2thormodel: </strong> implementation of the LSTM network (OracleNet) used for path planning.

+- <strong> ai2thortrain: </strong> contains functions for training the LSTM network with the processed data generated by the GB method and saving the model.

-- <strong> ai2thortrain: </strong> contains functions that train the LSTM network using the processed data created by GB method and save the model.
+contains functions that train the LSTM network using the processed data created by GB method and save the model.

+- <strong> ai2thortest: </strong> contains functions for evaluating the trained model for both desired and random start and goal points.

-- <strong> ai2thortest: </strong> contains functions that evaluate the trained model for the desired as well as random start and goal points.
+contains functions that evaluate the trained model for the desired as well as random start and goal points.

 - <strong> AI2THOR_PATH2GIF: </strong> Simulates the Robot movement in an AI2THOR environment.